tymyrddin/red/source/index.rst

 ---------------------------------------

 To start off in a red team as someone without hacking experience, we recommend following a story of a small grove in the forest first.
-It does contain a few hacks that can only happen in a lab context (new security controls make these hacks impossible, unless you are working on very old targets), but most still work fine, and the grove is only intended to give an impression of the choreography of a systematic hack, and wet appetites for more.
+It does contain a few hacks that can only happen in a lab context (new AV security controls make these Windows hacks impossible, unless you are working on very old targets), but most of these attacks still work, and the grove is useful as an impression of the choreography of a systematic hack, and to wet appetites for more.

 .. toctree::
    :caption: Getting started lab